AshmeenKaur12/TR-103/Day26-06-2026/README.md

 - Displayed single and multiple images using the `<img>` tag.
 - Embedded a video with controls, autoplay, loop, and mute options.
 - Designed a simple image gallery.
-- Implemented scrolling text and images using the `<marquee>` tag in different directions (left, right, and up).

 ### Concepts Learned
 - Difference between ordered and unordered lists.
 - Using nested lists to organize content.
 - Embedding multimedia elements (images and videos).
-- Understanding marquee attributes such as `direction`, `behavior`, and `scrollamount`.
 - Improving webpage presentation using multimedia content.

 ### Outcome
-Completed hands-on practice of HTML lists, images, videos, and marquee elements, gaining a better understanding of multimedia integration and content organization in web pages.
+Completed hands-on practice of HTML lists, images, videos, gaining a better understanding of multimedia integration and content organization in web pages.

 **Author:** Ashmeen Kaur
 **Training:** MERN Stack Training